Fultiples

 You need three things to play:

-1. A 10 x 10 number grid.
+A 10 x 10 number grid.
 If you choose to download a grid (see left), there are beginning, intermediate, and advanced grids to choose from.
 Beginning grids contain only numbers less than or equal to 50, intermediate, less than or equal to 100, and advanced, less than or equal to 200.
-Or you can generate one online here: generate grid online.
+And I hope to develop a means for players to generate grids online.

 If necessary, please see the formal instructions for further details on the flow of play.